KalindiFonda/shopping-list/README.md

 # Shopping list

-I chose to do this project because it feels like the most useful for my development, as I was interested to learn or improve some of the concepts that are part of this project (i.e. user authentication, datastore interactions).
-I'll be able to apply what I learned to some personal projects of mine.
+I chose to do this project because it feels like the most useful for my development, as I was interested to learn and deepen my knowledge on some of the concepts that are part of this project (i.e. user authentication, datastore interactions).
+I'll also be able to apply what I learned to some personal projects of mine (past and future).

 ## Process
-At first, I mostly followed along [this resource on setting up a Flask App app on with Google Cloud Appengine](https://cloud.google.com/appengine/docs/standard/python3/building-app/).
+At first, I mostly followed [this resource on setting up a Flask App app with Google Cloud Appengine](https://cloud.google.com/appengine/docs/standard/python3/building-app/).
 And then I was tackling task by task.

 ## How to set up